maksymsur/spltr/README.md

 # Example of usage

-Hereunder we'll build a simple neural network and describe how the `Spltr` may be used in the process.
+Hereunder we'll build a simple neural network and describe how `Spltr` may be used in the process.

 But first, let's import all the necessary modules: